-While SAS program development is usually done in an interactive SAS environment (SAS Enterprise Guide, SAS Display Manager, SAS Studio, etc.), when it comes to running SAS programs in a production or operations environment, it is routinely done in batch mode.Related Content: How to conditionally terminate a SAS batch flow process in UNIX/Linux
+While SAS program development is usually done in an interactive SAS environment (SAS Enterprise Guide, SAS Display Manager, SAS Studio, etc.), when it comes to running SAS programs in a production or operations environment, it is routinely done in batch mode.Related Content: Automating SAS processes using Windows batch files

 Related Content: Let SAS write batch scripts for you